Number of Fellows per Rotation: 3

 The fellow will gain medical knowledge through working in a clinical team and participating in a weekly pre-clinic multidisciplinary case conference.

-• Presentations of clinic cases with relevant correlation to salient literature
+• Presentations of clinical cases with relevant correlation to salient literature.

 Practice-Based Learning